vuejs/vue-loader/docs/en/start/tutorial.md

 npm install vue --save
 ```

 That's a lot of dependencies, I know!
-This is mostly because `vue-loader` need to have other webpack loaders as **peer dependencies** rather than nested dependencies so that Webpack can find them.[^(1)]
+This is mostly because `vue-loader` needs to have other webpack loaders as **peer dependencies** rather than nested dependencies so that Webpack can find them.[^(1)]

 > Note: In previous versions of `vue-loader` we used to explicitly install `babel-runtime` 5.x to avoid duplicate dependencies - this is no longer necessary after recent babel upgrade.